 Even if it sounds easy, a lot of people who have tried this training method swear by getting challenged every single time.

 Tabata training works by using high intensity movements which engages the arms, core, and the legs.
+It also consists of compound exercises.
 This means that for a short amount of time, your whole body is burning calories.
 In numbers, you can burn as much as 15 calories per minute.

 Tips in Starting Tabata Training